Skip to main content

 It's striking what a single hobbyist could accomplish with limited resources — time, money, and energy.

-To my suprise, the biggest part of this project was not making hardare or software, it was everything else.
+To my suprise, the biggest part of this project was not the hardare or firmware, it was everything else.
 I was amazed at the amount of extra things that need to be done before you have a finished product; documentation, compliance considerations, sourcing components, production planning, test automation, communication, and logistics.
 Only after progressing through these stages did I fully appreciate how much surrounds the creation of a finished product.
 The experience reminded me of my time as a programmer, when I did not fully understand what a system administrator contributed — until I became one myself.

 The project was not without stress.
 Deadlines do not motivate me in a healthy way; they tend instead to push me towards giving too much for too long.
 There was a persistent concern that delays might lead users to discard their chargers before a solution became available.
 The longer development continued, the greater that risk appeared.
 There were also technical uncertainties: compatibility with older firmware versions, unforeseen edge cases, and the possibility of faults emerging only after deployment.
+Last, but not least, there was perfectionism getting in the way.

 Having a completed and validated product available for sale was a learning experence, and satisfying.
 Nevertheless, my natural inclination remained towards research, development, rigorous testing, and, perhaps, a small production run.
 All other aspects are necessary, but I'd rather leave them to someone else.

-G2 support
+G2 charger support

-Published .
+Published

 Once the firmware had been completed and all preorders had been shipped, I began to relax for the first time in weeks.
 That lasted a single day, until I realised that the modules had no G2 support.
 I had assumed that G2 and G3 were sufficiently similar, and that I had already reversed, documented, and tested both systems.
 In reality, all of my work had been done on G3 units, and I had never even seen a G2 charger in person.